 Connect with: Dr. Atalay Atasu to find out more about the the circular economy relevant work at Georgia Tech - firstname.lastname@example.org

 Founded in 1885 and based in Atlanta, Georgia Tech is ranked among the world's leading technological research universities, the institute's mission is to improve the human condition through advanced science and technology.

-Founded in October 2015, the Institute for Integrated Quality Design (IQD) is an interdisciplinary research institute located at the intersection of the management and engineering programmes at Johannes Kepler University (JKU) Linz.
+Founded in October 2015, the Institute for Integrated Quality Design (IQD) is an interdisciplinary research institute located the intersection of the management and engineering programmes at JKU.

-Northumbria University is located in Newcastle-upon-Tyne, UK, and has strong track record in creating and applying knowledge for the improvement of society through its global business, social and governmental networks that include Unilever, Philips, Nike, IBM, the BBC and NHS.
+Northumbria University is located in Newcastle-upon-Tyne, UK and has a strong track record in creating and applying knowledge for the improvement of society through its global business, social and governmental networks that include Unilever, Philips, Nike, IBM, the BBC and NHS.

-The institute has two main circular economy related activities.
-A minor: “Circular Economy (in the Cloud) & Business Innovation”, which teaches students about circular economy and how small and medium-sized enterprises (SMEs) can make the transition from linear to circular.
-Second, a research programme looking into the economic opportunities for Europe’s SMEs in the high technology and knowledge intensive services sectors in transitioning business models from linear to circular.
+2. A research programme looking into the economic opportunities for Europe's SMEs in the high technology and knowledge intensive services sectors in transitioning business models from linear to circular.